Sirelinde/10000-CATS/README.md

 Ensure all files are in the same directory.
 Change days_run in run_all_accumulate.py to set the duration of the simulation.
-The script gives cumulative data over the set days in npc_analysis_accumulated.csv and npc_type_counts_accumulated.csv (Two example CSV files for 30 days and 365 days are included).
+The script gives cumulative data over the set days in npc_analysis_accumulated.csv and npc_type_counts_accumulated.csv (example CSV files for 30 days and 365 days are included).